 However, condos often vary on the inside from unit to unit since owner preference will influence appearance.
-Flooring choices, countertop materials, even cabinet built-ins will vary.
+Flooring choices, countertop materials and even cabinet built-ins will vary.

-Condos can have more upgrades because the owner wants to keep the unit ready to sell just in case.
+Condo living can mean more upgrades because the owner wants to keep the unit ready to sell just in case.
 They may also be more amenable to your suggestions for improvements if there's something you'd like to change while you're living in the unit.